HomePolitics and Current AffairsJapanese PM expresses grief over death toll post earthquake

 With almost 45,000 households without power and freezing temperatures overnight, the region faced additional challenges.
 The US Geological Survey reported a magnitude of 7.5, while Japan's meteorological agency measured it at 7.6, emphasizing over 150 subsequent tremors in the region.

 Evacuation orders affected 62,000 people, with around 1,000 seeking refuge at a military base.
 Defense Minister Minoru Kihara mobilized 1,000 military personnel, while 8,500 stood by, supported by 20 aircraft to assess the damage.
-The quake's impact reached Tokyo, where a public New Year event with Emperor Naruhito was canceled, and major highways and bullet train services were .
+The quake's impact reached Tokyo, where a public New Year with Emperor Naruhito was canceled, and major highways and bullet train services were .

 Japan, accustomed to frequent earthquakes, implements stringent building regulations and conducts routine emergency drills.
-However, the nation remains haunted by the traumatic 2011 and tsunami, which triggered a nuclear disaster at the Fukushima plant.
+However, the nation remains haunted by the traumatic 2011 earthquake and tsunami, which triggered a nuclear disaster at the Fukushima plant.
 The recent earthquake serves as a somber reminder of Japan's vulnerability to natural disasters and the resilience required in their aftermath.

 The BuckStopper Reporter